janosgyerik/manyquiz/SETUP.md

     tar xvf android-sdk_r22.2.1-linux.tgz

-You can move the folder `android-sdk-linux` to any place you feel more appropriate, for the rest of the steps, I will assume it is placed on your home folder.
+You can move the folder `android-sdk-linux` to any place you feel more appropriate, for the rest of the steps, I will assume it is placed in your home folder.

 ### Setup the tools